linpengcheng/PurefunctionPipelineDataflow/doc/Everything_is_RMDB.md

 - For non-critical information, for simplicity and flexibility, it can be designed as a hash-map (json) type in a small range.

-Finally, I think that RMDB is the simplest and most reliable in theory and practice, and it is the most rigorous, long-term, high-stress test in critical situations.
+Finally, I think that RMDB is the most scientific, simplest and most reliable in theory and practice, and it has withstood the most rigorous, high-pressure, and long-term tests in various critical situations.

 # 一切都是RMDB